Public Safety

 Communities at Risk

-According to NOAA, 88 percent of major hurricane strikes in our nation’s history have hit Florida or Texas, and 40 percent of all U.S. hurricanes have hit Florida.
+According to NOAA, 88 percent of significant hurricane strikes in our nation’s history have hit Florida or Texas, and 40 percent of all U.S. hurricanes have hit Florida.

-According to an article from the USA Today, the ten U.S. counties most vulnerable to hurricanes include:
+According to NOAA, the 10 U.S. States most vulnerable to hurricanes (in order) include:

-While coastal and southern coastal communities are most at risk of a hurricane, even the almost entirely landlocked state of Pennsylvania once fell victim to a hurricane back in 1898.
-Other states that have taken a direct hurricane hit since 1851 include:
+While coastal and southern coastal communities are most at risk of a hurricane, even the almost entirely landlocked state of Pennsylvania once fell victim to a cyclone in 1898.
+Other states that have taken a direct storm hit since 1851 include:

 • Alabama